cardan22/contact-book/README.md

 You will then have the option to return to the main menu or exit the program.
 If you enter incorrect information, an error message will be displayed, and you will be given the opportunity to re-enter the details.

 ### Search for a contact:
-Search for a contact: With this feature, you can search for a contact by entering their name or email address.
+With this feature, you can search for a contact by entering their name or email address.
 The application searches through the contacts stored in the Google Sheet and displays any matches found.
 After the search, you can choose to search again or return to the main menu.
 If you make a mistake while entering the search term, an error message will be shown.

 ### Display all contacts:
-Display all contacts: This feature allows you to view a list of all the contacts stored in the Google Sheet.
+This feature allows you to view a list of all the contacts stored in the Google Sheet.
 The program retrieves the contact information and presents it in an organized manner, including names, email addresses, and phone numbers.
 If there are no contacts available, a message will be displayed.

 ### Delete a contact:
+This feature allows you to remove a contact from the contact list.
+You can enter the name or email address of the contact you wish to delete.
+The application will search for the contact in the Google Sheet and prompt you to confirm the deletion.
+If you choose to proceed, the contact will be removed from the Google Sheet.
+After deleting a contact, you can choose to search for another contact to delete, return to the main menu, or exit the program.

-### Exit
+### Exit:
+This option allows you to exit the Contact Book application.
+When selected, the program will end your session and display a goodbye message, thanking you for using the Contact Book.

 # Technologies Used
 The Contact Book application is built using the following technologies: